Information Sheet on Surplus Lines Insurers and Agents

 Every licensed surplus lines agent who procures surplus lines insurance shall forward promptly to the policyholder a completed copy of a surplus lines insurance proposal.

-Every new or renewal insurance policy procured and delivered under surplus lines regulations shall bear the name and address of the insurance agent or broker who procured it and, except for ocean marine insurance, shall have stamped or affixed upon it the following:
+Every new or renewal insurance policy procured and delivered under surplus lines regulations shall bear the name and address of the insurance agent who procured it and shall have stamped or affixed upon it the following:

-"This insurance contract is with an insurer which has not obtained a certificate of authority to transact a regular insurance business in the state of Wisconsin, and is issued and delivered as a surplus lines coverage pursuant to s.
+"This insurance contract is with an insurer which has not obtained a certificate of authority to transact a regular insurance business in the state of Wisconsin, and is issued and delivered as surplus lines coverage pursuant to s.
 618.41 of the Wisconsin Statutes.
-Section 618.43 (1), Wisconsin Statutes, requires payment by the policyholder of 3% tax on gross premium."
+Section 618.43 (1), Wis.
+Stat., requires payment by the policyholder of 3% tax on gross premium."

 Are surplus lines agents permitted to advertise?